Achille, Oklahoma: Controversies

 In 2019, items including guns, drugs, and cash that had been seized by the Achille Police went missing from the police evidence locker, prompting an investigation by the Oklahoma State Bureau of Investigation.
-Police Chief Chris Watson had handed the key to the evidence locker to the town's Board Of Trustees shortly before the breach, after having been suspended and then fired by the Board.
-"I cannot say that I am surprised because that entire city council is corrupt to the core" said Watson.
+Police Chief Chris Watson had handed the key to the evidence locker to the town's Board of Trustees shortly before the breach, after having been suspended and then fired by the board.
+"I cannot say that I am surprised because that entire city council is corrupt to the core", said Watson.

 Education

-Achille is served by Achille Independent School District.
+Achille is served by the Achille Independent School District.